igneus/ordodo/README.md

 # OrdoDO - *Ordo Divini Officii*

-Generates an *ordo* for a structured set of Roman Catholic liturgical calendars.
+Generates an *ordo* for a hierarchically organized set of Roman Catholic liturgical calendars.

 ![OrdoDO logo](/img/or_dodo_logo.png)

 ## The problem

-Every year, hundreds of Catholics around the world spend hundreds of hours each, compiling an *ordo*, a liturgical calendar, for the new liturgical year.
+Every year, hundreds of Catholics around the world spend hundreds of hours each, compiling an *ordo*, a liturgical calendar of their country, diocese or religious institute, for the new liturgical year.
 Usually by hand.

 *Ordo* is basically a combination of a set of closely related